Requirements: Essentials+, Work Items

 Instead of being notified that your source is out of sync when starting a Work Item, you also have the option to proactively address the situation.
 By using the Org Compare feature under the Organizations tab, you can select your source environment in the dropdown at the top of the screen, then see how many deployments behind each of the target environments below are.
 For example, "Int Org" has been selected in the Org dropdown, and of the orgs listed beneath, "Developer Sandbox" is missing 4 deployments that were made to "Int Org".
 When "Back Deploy" is selected, these 4 deployments are displayed and can be back deployed in a single action to "Developer Sandbox".

-Automated Back Promotions Utilizing Git:
+Automated Back Deployment Utilizing Git:

-In conjunction with regularly backing up your source environment to Git, Copado Essentials+ can help to automate this otherwise repetitive task by deploying the net differences between two Git branches to a Salesforce environment.
+In conjunction with regularly backing up your source environment to Git, Copado Essentials Plus can help to automate this otherwise repetitive task by deploying the net differences between two Git branches to a Salesforce environment.
 This process involves the creation of two types of CI Jobs: one that is scheduled to perform a full backup of a source (or developer) environment, and another that is triggered using a webhook to deploy the net differences between any two Git branches you select.
-The diagram below shows a visual representation of an automated back promotion for "SF Dev1", which, through using Work Items and CI Jobs, is pulling recent upstream changes that came from "SF Dev3".
+The diagram below shows a visual representation of an automated back deployment for "SF Dev1", which, through using Work Items and CI Jobs, is pulling recent upstream changes that came from "SF Dev3".

 To setup a scheduled backup of your source environment, take a look at this guide on CI Jobs.
 As for setting up a CI Job to deploy net differences, you'll need the Git branch you want net differences from to be set as the source of the CI Job, with the Salesforce environment receiving these differences as the target.
 Once selected, choose "Deploy" as the Action and follow the steps listed here to properly setup the associated webhook in your Git repository.